-Tria Corda Ministry is named so because of the three hearts of the Holy Family for two reasons:
+Tria Corda Ministry is named in honor of the three hearts of the Holy Family for two reasons:

-We don’t know much about the lives of the members of the Holy Family, but from what we do, we know they faced a lot.
+We don’t know much about the lives of the members of the Holy Family, but from what we do know, we know they faced a lot.

 First, we know that the Holy Family, along with all of Israel, was living under political occupation from the Romans.
 We also know from history that the Romans were violent and unjust with those they occupied.
-Hence, the Holy Family probably faced much fear throughout their lives and witnessed some potentially traumatic things.
+Hence, the Holy Family probably experienced significant fear throughout their lives and witnessed potentially traumatic events.

 Second, not long after Jesus was born, the King of Israel, Herod, felt threatened by what he heard about the baby Jesus.
 An angel informed Joseph in a dream that they needed to flee to Egypt to protect the life of Jesus, so they went to live as refugees in Egypt, away from their homeland, most likely for a few years.
 Additionally, King Herod had thousands of baby boys killed to try to kill Jesus, leading to a community trauma (Matthew 2:13-23)

-Third, tradition, and a lack of mention of him after the finding in the temple, tells us that Joseph most likely died sometime before the start of Jesus’ public ministry, leaving Mary as a widow and Jesus with the loss of his earthly father.
+Third, tradition and the lack of mention of him after the finding in the temple tell us that Joseph most likely died sometime before the start of Jesus’ public ministry, leaving Mary a widow and Jesus without his earthly father.

 Finally, Jesus faced persecution throughout his public ministry, culminating in his death and crucifixion, which we know Mary accompanied Jesus along and witnessed (John 19:25).